 Uhtred, son of the reaver and warrior Waltheof, son of Osulf, became Jarl of Northumbria upon his lord fathers’ death in 1006.
 Uhtred was brave thegn and proud Jarl of Northumbria and Cumbria, then known as Mercia to the Saxon and Danish Kings of England.

-A giant of a man as only a young boy of fourteen, Uhtred earned his sobriquet at the same age when he killed some Dublin Viking raiders besieging his fathers lands, hacking them to pieces with his war axe on the beaches of Northumbria.
-Upon killing some of these most heinous raiders the boy then met the raiding parties’ leader, Olaf Silkbeard in single melee, cleaving the Viking chieftains head in half, cracking his Great-Helm before his axe became stuck deep in the chieftains’ skull.
+A giant of a man as only a young boy of thirteen, Uhtred earned his sobriquet at the same age when he killed some Dublin Viking raiders besieging his fathers lands, hacking them to pieces with his war axe on the beaches of Northumbria.
+Upon killing some of these most heinous raiders the boy then met the raiding parties’ leader, Olaf Silkbeard in single melee, cleaving the Viking chieftain’s great-helm in two before his axe became stuck deep in his skull.

-Uhtred the Bold was a great thane in service to his lord father on the border with the Scottish kingdoms.
-This most noble thane concerned his life fighting the dreadful Scots, and the even more terrifying Norsemen.
-He had by the time of his untimely death killed or routed hundreds of sea-born raiders of Norway-personally taking the heads of six Scaldingi jarls of Zeeland in the raids of 1014-1015.
+Uhtred the Bold served notably his lord father on the border with the Scottish kingdoms.
+This most noble thane concerned his life fighting the dreadful Scots and the even more terrifying Norsemen.
+He had by the time of his untimely death killed or routed hundreds of sea-born raiders of Norway-personally taking the heads of six Scaldingi jarls of Zeeland in the raids of 1014-1016.

 Uhtred the Bold met a most tragic end in the year 1016 when he was murdered by the Northumbrian thane Thurbrand on the orders of King Canute.
 Stabbed in the back whilst on a hunting trip for fear of his immense power and influence amongst the peoples of the North.
 Uhthred was succeeded by his younger brother, Eadwulf.